olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 draft: true
 ---

-It's kind of strange to me how many people who work or communicate in a distributed fashion (remotely) treat the transmission of their voice as an afterthought.
+It's strange how many people who work or communicate in a distributed fashion (remotely) treat the transmission of their voice as an afterthought.

-My audio recording setup is absurd for most people who would be much better served by something as dead simple as AirPods or AirPods Pro.
+My audio recording setup is absurd for most people who would be much better served by something as pricey-yet-simple like AirPods.
+Despite their size, they carry a surprisingly good microphone, as do EarPods.
-AirPods have surprisingly good microphones on them (so do EarPods by the way) and if that's the only thing you're going to carry with you, use that.
+And unlike a serious microphone setup, you're much more likely to carry them with you when you travel.

-There are however some noticeable drawbacks to AirPods:
+There are, however, some noticeable drawbacks to AirPods:
-- they're often very tied to the Apple ecosystem, if you don't like that, it's likely that you won't like them.
+- they're relatively tied to the Apple ecosystem, if you don't like that, it's likely that you won't like them.
-- they're tiny batteries, so while they'll easily last a couple of hours when listening and talking, you do have to be mindful of their batteries, which can't be replaced when they get old.
+- they're tiny batteries, so while Apple quotes [3 hours of talk time][airpod-charge] (with a new battery), you do have to be mindful of their charge throughout the day.
 - you can't hear your own voice and therefore it's tricky to know whether your ambiant sound is too loud, and whether you're speaking at the appropriate volume, that said ambiant microphone isolation is very good.

-Just like large sensors tend to produce much better image quality on cameras, so do large sensors (capsules) produce better audio quality on microphones.
+Just as large image sensors tend to produce much better image quality on digital cameras, so do large sensors (capsules) produce better audio quality on microphones.
 Condenser microphones don't have to be incredibly expensive and they will dramatically improve the impact of your voice when it's sent across a wire to another person.
 Your voice will be clearer, more life-like (assuming no heavy in-transit audio compression), and the modulations of your speech will allow you to stand out when you speak, especially compared to speakers who are communicating through a tin can.
 Just like a good headshot can go a long way to making you look presentable, so can a good microphone make you sound more put together.

 ![Close up shot of a sideways Samson CL8 cardioid microphone attached to a boom arm with a shockmount and a pop filter attached][image]

 The microphone I use most of the time isn’t *that* great.
 It’s an old [Samson CL8][cl8] [cardioid microphone][cardioid] from the era where we hosted podcasts weekly at Code School.
+It's a workhorse and as far as I know it's been working without a glitch for at least a decade.
 We also used it for voice-over work on screencasts.
 Cardioid mics have a very narrow pickup pattern (area where the microphone receives input) so they’re great at isolating sound if you learn good mic technique.
 Like most capsule microphone (there’s a membrane that receives vibrations from your voice) they’re also tricky to use without causing too much vibrations with [plosives][plosives] (P, T, F, D sounds).

-And like most cardioid microphones (with some recent exception) this mic isn’t USB but XLR and requires an interface.
-I use the simple and mostly user friendly [Scarlett 2i2][2i2] (2 inputs, 2 outputs) which is about as small as these things get.
-It’s a USB device and most importantly it has a pre-amp that allows you to increase the gain (sensitivity) of the mic with hardware but also to receive live monitor feedback from the mic.
+And like most cardioid microphones (with some recent exception) this microphone doesn't output to USB but to XLR instead and requires an audio interface to convert its analog XLR signal into a digital one.
+I use the simple and mostly user-friendly [Scarlett 2i2][2i2] (2 inputs, 2 outputs) which is about as small as these things get.
+It’s a USB device and most importantly it has a [preamplifier][preamp] ("preamp") that allows you to increase the gain (sensitivity) of the mic with hardware but also to receive live monitor feedback from the mic.
 That’s a major benefit compared to most mics where you don’t have any idea of how *you* sound.

 It helps with mic technique, and it’s especially useful when recording screencasts, participating in calls or podcasts, and surprisingly when